tessera-metrics/tessera/README.md

 grunt
 ```

-If you're going to edit the javascript files and wish to automatically
+If you're going to edit the javascript, .css, or .hbs files and wish
-regenerate the bundled files as they're edited, run
+to automatically regenerate the bundled files as they're edited, run

 ```
 grunt watch &